jakbrtz/Minecraft-1.17-Minigames/scripts/server/Games/readme.md

 What is the duration of the game in ticks?
 This value can be overridden

 If left out, the answer is 1200 ticks (1 minute)

-### GroupScoreByTeam

-*Only applies to scored games*

-FALSE = each player is scored individually

-TRUE = each player's score is counted towards the team score

-The default is TRUE

 ## Inherited Functions that you can Override